Codegx-Technology/wealthcreation/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is proprietary and owned by Suzzy Ltd. All rights reserved.
+&copy; 2025 Suzzy Ltd | All Rights Reserved

 ---

-&copy; 2025 Suzzy Ltd | All Rights Reserved | Developed by Codegx Technologies
+Developed by Codegx Technologies